ICFI/raptor-ai/README.md

 ## Deployment and usage

 The reccomendation is to invoke the REST API layer available within DIGITS or expose it thru a microservice layer with any additional abstraction that is needed.
+If the microservice approach is utilized, it is reccomended to download neccessary depdencies and utilize a DevOps CI pipeline for deployment/integration.
+This way a centralized model catalog can also be maintained.